dineshkrishna9999/agent-development-kit-crash-course/5-sessions-and-state/README.md

 - Using template variables to access session state in agent instructions
 - Running the agent with a session to maintain context

-The example uses a simple question-answering agent that responds based on stored user information in the session state.
+The example uses a quiz agent that creates personalized quizzes based on stored user information in the session state.

 ## Project Structure